-- A. The work of the county takes priority over other employment interests of employees.
-All outside employment for salaries, wages, or commission and all self-employment must be reported to the employee's department head.
-Failure to notify the county of outside employment may be deemed improper conduct and may subject the employee to disciplinary action, up to and including, dismissal. - B. The department head and County Manager will determine whether the outside work creates a conflict of interest or is incompatible with county service. - C. The continuation of outside employement considered conflicting or improper, as determined by the department head and County Manager, will be deemed improper conduct and may subject the employee to disciplinary action, up to and including, dismissal.
+B. -Failure to notify the county of outside employment may be deemed improper conduct and may subject the employee to disciplinary action, up to and including, dismissal.

+C. B. - The department head and County Manager Human Resources will determine whether the outside work creates a conflict of interest or is incompatible with county service.
+D. C. - The continuation of outside employment considered conflicting or improper, as determined by the department head and County Manager, will be deemed improper conduct and may subject the employee to disciplinary action, up to and including, dismissal.
+Full details are included in the Chatham County Secondary Employment Policy.